EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - This command will install the pyserial and paho-mqtt libraries

 3.9.
-Once the console is open, we will edit the file that we passed in the previous paragraph to configure the IP of the Ultra96.
+Once the console is open, we will edit the file used in the previous paragraph to configure the IP of the Ultra96.

-- In the terminal of the raspberry we will write the following command.
+- In the Raspberry's terminal we will write the following command.

     sudo nano exe.py

 <img src="https://i.ibb.co/JCpSFDJ/terminalcomand.png">

 - The command will open the text editor where we can go through the file "exe.py".
-- We go down to the part shown in the image and instead of the text "ULTRA96IP" we will put the IP that we obtained in subsection 1.9.
+- We go down to the part shown in the image and instead of the text "ULTRA96IP" we will input the IP that we obtained in subsection 1.9.

 <img src="https://i.ibb.co/gwmdqyZ/Putty.png">

-- Since we change that text we will save the changes made by pressing "ctrl + o" and enter, and to exit the editor press "ctrl + c".
+- Since we changed that text, we will save the changes made by pressing "ctrl + o" and enter, and to exit the editor pressing "ctrl + c".

 3.10.
-Put the program that runs whenever you turn on the raspberry.
+Input boot program for the Raspberry Zero.
-In order for the program to start together with raspbian and we no longer have to execute it, we will write the following command.
+In order for the program to start together with raspbian, and for us to no longer need to execute it, we will write the following command.

     sudo nano /etc/rc.local

 <img src="https://i.ibb.co/t46LWqc/start.png">

-- Inside the file we will have to write the following as shown in the image.
+- Inside the file we will have to write the following:

       sudo python /home/pi/exe.py

 <img src="https://i.ibb.co/177pdcd/start2.png">

-- As we add that text we will save the changes made by pressing "ctrl + o" and enter, and to exit the editor press "ctrl + c".
+- After adding that text, we will save the changes made by pressing "ctrl + o" and enter, to exit the editor press "ctrl + c".

 3.11.
-Once we finish editing this file we are ready to connect everything and run our program in the Ultra96.
+Once we have finished editing this file, we are ready to connect everything and run our program in the Ultra96.
 Before proceeding, disconnect the raspberry and the arduino from their sources because we are going to connect them to each other.

-## Connection diagrams of all the devices:
+## Connection diagrams for all the devices:

 4.1.
 Schematic: